zachlatta/coolify-mdns-sidecar/README.md

   ```yaml
   ALIASES: immich.rotom.local,api.rotom.local,ui.rotom.local
   ```
+- When deployed through Coolify, update `BASE_HOST` and `ALIASES` from the stack's Environment tab; both variables appear automatically thanks to the compose file references.
 - The sidecar auto-selects a non-Docker IPv4 for `BASE_HOST`, so aliases follow the same LAN IP announced by Avahi.

 The container now runs its own `dbus-daemon` and `avahi-daemon`, so no host D-Bus mounts are required.